infiniteopt/InfiniteOpt.jl/docs/src/tutorials/resolve.md

 julia> @variable(model, 250 ≤ Tc ≤ 350, Infinite(t), start = init[3])
 Tc(t)
 ```
 Notice that we specify the initial guess for all of them via `start`, which are the same as the initial conditions in this case.
-We can also symbolically define variable bounds at the same time.
+We can also symbolically define variable bounds in the same line.

-We'll also define the setpoint parameter function via [`@parameter_function`](@ref):
+We'll also define a parameter function for the setpoint via [`@parameter_function`](@ref):
 ```jldoctest quick
 julia> @parameter_function(model, Tsp == t -> setpoint(t, tk))
 Tsp(t)